cloudmesh-book/book-latex-2018/cloud-technologies/chapters/tech/05-08-LinkedIn.md

 LinkedIn has its ecosystem consist of Oracle, Hadoop, Pig, Hive, Azkaban (Workflow), Avro Data, Zookeeper, Aster Data, Data In- Apache Kafka, Data Out- Apache Kafka and Voldemort [@www-linkedinbigdata].
 LinkedIn uses Hadoop and Aster Data as an analytics layer [@www-linkedinquora].
 LinkedIn partitioned the user's data into separate DB's stored it in XML format.
-Voldemort is a key lookup system used to store the analytically-derived data for the products like ``People You May Know''.
+Voldemort is a key lookup system used to store the analytically-derived data for the products like *People You May Know*.
 Voldemort stores the data in key-value form [@www-linkedinquora].
 LinkedIn has exposed REST API to get the user data [@www-linkedindevelopers].